technology-toolbox/Notebook/Infrastructure/EXT-FOOBAR8 - Windows Server 2012 R2.md

 > **Note**
 >
 > When prompted for the service account, specify **EXTRANET\\s-web-cloud-dev**.\
-> Expect the previous operation to complete in approximately 1 minute.
+> Expect the previous operation to complete in approximately 1-2 minutes.

 ```PowerShell
 cls